-If we had a pound for every time someone asked us about bespoke furniture, then we would design all your homes, free of charge.
+If we had a pound for every time someone asked us about bespoke fitted furniture, then we would design all your homes, free of charge.
 For now, let's start with answering your questions about all things bespoke.
 To give you the best advice possible, and as it's such a skilled field, we wanted to seek out an expert in bespoke furniture.

 Whilst off the shelf furniture is becoming increasingly more beautiful and accessible, sometimes we do just want our wardrobes to fit like a glove and that bay window seat to look like it was built in the house’s original architecture.